alx-sch/STRIKE_A_POSE/README.md

 </p>

 ## Intro
-"**STRIKE A POSE!**" is an interactive, motion-controlled videogame.
+"**STRIKE A POSE!**" is an interactive, motion-controlled videogame that uses body pose classification for fun, customizable workout challenges.
+Players follow along with exercises like squats, standing poses, or creative movements, with adjustable rounds and timing for added challenge.

-It's a fun workout challenge using body pose classification, in which to follow along with various exercises:
-From squats to standing, hiding, making an X, or striking a unique pose of your own, you'll work up a sweat! 🏋️

-You have the flexibility to adjust the number of rounds and the time between poses for an extra challenge.

-Data collection, model training, and the game script are modularized, making it easy to customize to meet your unique workout needs. 💪

-Built within a week, this project showcases rapid prototyping using modern ML tools and ready-to-use frameworks and libraries, such as MediaPipe, OpenCV, and Pygame. 🚀
+The project is modular, with separate components for data collection, model training, and gameplay, making it easy to extend or customize.
+It leverages modern ML tools and frameworks, including MediaPipe, OpenCV, and Pygame, to deliver real-time pose detection and interactive gameplay.

 ---